K-Run-Away/Static-Site/src/content/pages/about.md

 ## What I Do

 I specialize in [your specialties/interests].
 Through this website, I share my knowledge, experiences, and insights about these topics.
+Spoken spoken.

 ## My Background